tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 	    # Go render the response and return it to the client.
 	    return render(request, 'rango/category.html', context_dict)

 Our new view follows the same basic steps as our `index()` view.
 We first define a context dictionary.
-Then, we attempt to extract the data from the models, and add the relevant data to the context dictionary.
+Then, we attempt to extract the data from the models and add the relevant data to the context dictionary.
 We determine which category has been requested by using the value passed as parameter `category_name_slug` to the `show_category()` view function (in addition to the `request` parameter).
 If the category slug is found in the `Category` model, we can then pull out the associated pages, and add this to the context dictionary, `context_dict`.
 If the category requested was not found, we set the associated context dictionary values to `None`.
 Finally, we `render()` everything together, using a new `category.html` template.

 ### Category Template
 Now let's create our template for our new `show_category()` view.
 In `<workspace>/tango_with_django_project/templates/rango/` directory, create `category.html`.
 In the new file, add the following code.